Get an Estimate

 Installation

 If you’ve already had old French doors, a patio door, or a sliding glass door installed in the wall, it will be relatively easy to install your new French doors with little hassle.
-But if you’re expanding an existing window or cutting into a wall, you’ll need to expect extra time and effort to get the job done.
-Generally, installation includes setting in the door frame, which might include widening the existing cuts in the wall.
-The doors are then set into the frame one by one (if they aren’t already factory pre-installed).
+But if you’re expanding an existing window or cutting into a wall, budget extra time and effort to get the job done.
+Generally, installation includes setting in the door frame, which might consist of widening the existing cuts in the wall.
+The doors are then placed into the frame individually (if they aren’t already factory pre-installed).
 Locks, handles, and extra features are then installed.
-Everything is double-checked to ensure that it fits tightly and is installed correctly.
+Your installer will double-check everything to ensure the installation is complete and the doors fit tightly.

-If you’re ready to consult a professional for a new set of French doors in your home, contact Peak Custom Remodeling to get started!
+If you’re ready to consult a professional for a new set of French doors in your home, contact your local door contractor Peak Custom Remodeling to get started!

 Testimonials